phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

 ## Overview

-This PhoneGap 3.x Plugin for Android allows interaction with [Estimote iBeacons](http://estimote.com).
-This PhoneGap Plugin is just a wrapper around [Estimote Android SDK](https://github.com/Estimote/Android-SDK).
+This is a PhoneGap 3.x plugin for Android which allows interaction with [Estimote iBeacons](http://estimote.com).
+This plugin is just a wrapper around [Estimote Android SDK](https://github.com/Estimote/Android-SDK).
 Names for [Available Methods](#available-methods) come from it.

-This PhoneGap Plugin allows for:
+This plugin allows for:
 - beacon ranging: Scan beacons and optionally filters them by their values.
 - beacon monitoring: Monitor regions for those devices that have entered/exited a region.
 - beacon characteristics reading (proximity UUID, major & minor values, etc.).